WATCH: President Joe Biden's Full Inaugural Speech

 Skip to content

-Live video: Joe Biden and Kamala Harris become the next US president and vice president, respectively
+Joe Biden and Kamala Harris become the next US president and vice president, respectively.
+Watch continuing coverage.

 Main Navigation